 Monumental Sports & Entertainment (MSE) is one of the largest integrated sports and entertainment companies in the U.S., reaching fans across the Mid-Atlantic region.
 MSE owns 8 teams, including the NBA’s Washington Wizards and the NHL’s Washington Capitals.
 In addition, MSE manages several facilities such as Capital One Arena in Washington, D.C.
 MSE also operates Monumental Sports Network (MSN) with the NBC Sports Group and has an ownership stake in esports franchise Team Liquid.

-Since its founding, MSE has been committed to a double bottom line philanthropies, working to do well as a business while also making a difference in the community.
-To accomplish this goal, MSE Foundation raised funds through multiple charitable initiatives each year, primarily engaging players, owners, and fans, and then the MSE Foundation provided grants to nonprofit organizations in the local community.
-Additionally, teams and players would also engage in independent activities to support different community groups and causes.
-While the multiple entities across MSEwere contributing regularly to a variety of issues, the work lacked a cohesive strategy, and MSE believed they could do more to impact their community.
+Since its founding, MSE has been committed to double bottom line philanthropy, working to do well as a business, while also making a difference in the community.
+To accomplish this goal, MSE Foundation raised funds through multiple charitable initiatives each year, primarily engaging players, owners, and fans, and the MSE Foundation subsequently provided grants to nonprofit organizations in the local community.
+Additionally, teams and players engaged in independent activities to support different community groups and causes.
+While the multiple entities across MSE were contributing regularly to a variety of issues, the work lacked a cohesive strategy, and MSE believed they could do more to impact their community.

-MSE engaged Wachs Strategies, a consulting firm that specializes in developing strategies for corporate and philanthropies clients that maximize social impact, to help set a new strategic path forward to increase MSE’s impact in the Greater DC area.
+MSE engaged Wachs Strategies, a consulting firm that provides Corporate Social Responsibility Consulting (CSR), specializing in developing strategies for corporate and philanthropy clients to maximize social impact.
+MSE tasked Wachs Strategies with setting a new strategic path forward to increase MSE’s impact in the greater DC area.
 The first phase of work focused on understanding MSE’s goals and the unique set of assets the company brings to the region.
 The planning process included dozens of interviews with key stakeholders, working sessions, and research to analyze historical efforts, needs in the community, and what was possible for the future.

-The program launched in October 2019 highlighting kids with a youth sports theme benefitting Up2Us Sports a nonprofit that engages, trains and supports sports coaches to transform youth, programs and communities.
-MSE-produced videos told Up2Us’ story in Players, employees, and fans shared stories of coaches that made an impact in their own lives.
+The program launched in October 2019, highlighting kids with a youth sports theme benefitting Up2Us Sports, a nonprofit that engages, trains and supports sports coaches to transform youth, programs and communities.
+MSE-produced videos told Up2Us’ message in shared stories from Players and employees about coaches that made an impact in their own lives.
 Social media throughout the month highlighted the partnership.
 Fundraising activities included a 50/50 raffle at Wizards and Capitals games, “Round up at the Register” at the Team Store at Capital One Arena, and a corporate-sponsored fundraiser during the Mystics WNBA Championship Series games.
 MSE employees attended an Up2Us training to learn how to better support youth as mentors, coaches, and community members.

-This project demonstrates the power of increasing corporate social impact activities to the strategic level for an enterprise.
+This project demonstrates the power of increasing corporate social impact activities to the strategic level for an enterprise through social impact consulting.
 By understanding MSE’s goals and the unique assets it had to offer the community, the team created a focused approach for social impact that aligned with the organization’s core competencies.
 In addition, creating a new structure within the leadership team ensures the necessary infrastructure to deliver.